neo4j-labs/aura-cli/README.md

 ### Environment Variables

-There are 4 environment variables that can be set for use in the CLI:
+There are 8 environment variables that can be set for use in the CLI:

-- `AURA_CLI_AUTH_URL` - The url used for getting an auth token (default to https://api.neo4j.io/oauth/token)
+- `AURA_CLI_AUTH_URL` - The url used for getting an auth token (defaults to https://api.neo4j.io/oauth/token)
 - `AURA_CLI_BASE_URL` - The base url used for all API calls (defaults to https://api.neo4j.io/v1)
 - `AURA_CLI_CLIENT_ID` - The client id used for authentication
 - `AURA_CLI_CLIENT_SECRET` - The client secret used for authentication
+- `AURA_CLI_CONFIG_PATH` - The path to the CLI's config file.
+Defaults to `~/.aura/config.json`
+- `AURA_CLI_OUTPUT` - The default output format.
+Defaults to `json`.
+- `AURA_CLI_SAVE_LOGS` - Flag whether CLI logs are saved to a file.
+Defaults to `false`.
+- `AURA_CLI_LOG_FILE_PATH` - The path to the file where logs are saved.
+Defaults to `~/.aura/auracli.log`.

 Setting environment variables will override any configurations that were set with the `aura config set` command.

 ### Config

 The `aura config` commands allows to set configurations and default values.
-Currently there are 4 options which can be set with the `aura config set` command:
+Currently there 6 options which can be set with the `aura config set` command:

-- `default-tenant` - the default tenant which to use for commands like `aura instances create` (where a tenant-id is required)
+- `default_tenant` - the default tenant which to use for commands like `aura instances create` (where a tenant-id is required)
-- `output` - the default output format for API commands (json, text or table)
+- `output` - the default output format for API commands (json, text, yaml or table)
-- `auth-url` - The url used for getting an auth token (default to https://api.neo4j.io/oauth/token)
+- `auth_url` - The url used for getting an auth token (default to https://api.neo4j.io/oauth/token)
-- `base-url` - The base url used for all API calls (defaults to https://api.neo4j.io/v1)
+- `base_url` - The base url used for all API calls (defaults to https://api.neo4j.io/v1)
+- `save_logs` - Whether to save CLI logs in a log file.
+Defaults to false.
+Allowed values: "true", "yes", "false", "no"
+- `log_file_path` - The path to the file where logs are saved.
+Defaults to `~/.aura/auracli.log`

 List of all config commands: